onnx/onnx-tensorflow/README.md

 To install the latest version of ONNX-TF via pip, run `pip install onnx-tf`.

 Because users often have their own preferences for which variant of Tensorflow to install (i.e., a GPU version instead of a CPU version), we do not explicitly require tensorflow in the installation script.
 It is therefore users' responsibility to ensure that the proper variant of Tensorflow is available to ONNX-TF.
-Moreoever, we require Tensorflow version >= 1.15.0.
+Moreoever, we require Tensorflow version >= 1.15.0 (and < 2.0 for the tf-1.x branch)

 ## Development: